tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-use-ddl-triggers-to-track.md

 GO
 ```

-Now let&#8217;s see what we have in our log table
+Now let's see what we have in our log table

 sql
 SELECT * FROM TriggerLog